 FAQs about Closure or Frontal

-1. Is a closure better than a frontal?
+Q: Is a frontal sew-in better than a closure sew-in?

 Conclusion